RJWoodhead/FRC3DP/StrongArm/StrongArm.md

 [![StrongArm Demo](https://markdown-videos-api.jorgenkh.no/url?url=https%3A%2F%2Fyoutu.be%2F9Qr9w32FZpY)](https://youtu.be/9Qr9w32FZpY)

+I have also included a variant, StrongArm-Chain, that uses 35-series chain and an [18-tooth sprocket](https://www.andymark.com/products/35-series-symmetrical-hub-sprockets) as the rack and pinion. ***However, this is just a design variant, I have not yet built and tested it, so there may be unexpected issues with it; caveat constructor***.

 # Getting Started / General Notes

 * Fusion 360 Project is [here](Files/).
 Sorry, too lazy to export part files this time.
 The project is fully parametric so it's easy to tweak to your requirements.